Gbagbongom

 Gbagbongom is the biggest settlement in Mbajor in Vandeikya Local Government Area of Benue State, North-Central Nigeria.
 It is located between latitude 7°5' and 7°15' north of the Equator and Longitude 9° and 9°6' east of Greenwich.
 The population is around 5,000, mostly Tiv people who are predominantly farmers.
 Common agricultural produce from here include: ground-nuts, citrus, yam, cassava, sweet potatoes, maize, guinea corn, tomatoes and pepper.
 The post code is 982112.

 The climate is tropical sub-humid with the mean annual rainfall of between 1,200 and 2,000 mm (47" and 79") averaging seven months in the year, while the mean annual temperature is 32.5 °C (90 °F).
 The wet season is from April to October or November while the dry season is November to March.

-Gbagbongom has a traditional Market which dates back to 1930.
-The market is a periodic one holding every 5 days, on the same day as Agbo - Vandeikya, Lessel and Ushongu markets.
-Its people are very warm, and predominantly Christians with few traditionalists.
-Great traditional rulers like Late Ikyekye Gbuushu and Late Anger Abanyi hailed from here.
-It is renowned for the popular Kwagh-Hir festival in the late 1980s.
-Gbagbongom also has a functional Police Station for the security of the settlement.

-There is a big Catholic church in the area, St Andrew's Catholic Church Gbagbongom under the Catholic Diocese of Gboko, an NKST (Nongu u Kristu u i Ser u sha Tar) Church Kor, as well as small Pentecostal churches.
-In June 2018, the Bishop of the catholic Diocese of Gboko, Most Revd Dr. William A. Avenya, paid a pastoral visit to Gbagbongom.

-The settlement has no major industries; although there are few small scale cottage industries such as rice milling, corn milling, block making (burnt bricks) and furniture works.